Sociology of leisure: Definitions and theoretical concerns

 There are some unresolved questions concerning the definition of work: in particular, whether unpaid endeavors, such as volunteering or studying, are work.
 Non-work time should not be equated with free time, as it comprises not only free time, dedicated to leisure, but also time dedicated to certain obligatory activities, such as housework.
 Dividing activities into free and dedicated time is not easy.
 For example, brushing one's teeth is neither work nor leisure; scholars differ in their classifications of activities such as eating a meal, shopping, repairing a car, attending a religious ceremony, or showering (various individuals may or may not classify such activities as leisure).
 The relation between work and leisure can also be unclear: research indicates that some individuals find skills that they have acquired at work useful to their hobbies (and vice versa), and some individuals have used leisure activities to advance their work careers.
 Sociologists also disagree as to whether political or spiritual activities should be included in studies of leisure.
 Further, among some occupational communities, such as police officers or miners, it is common for colleagues to be off-time friends and to share similar, work-based leisure activities.

 Apart from a definition of leisure, there are other questions of theoretical concern to the sociologist of leisure.
 For example, quantifying the results is difficult, as time-budget studies have noted that a given amount of time (for example, an hour) may have different values, depending on when it occurs—within a day, a week, or a year.
 Finally, as with many other fields of inquiry in the social sciences, the study of the sociology of leisure is hampered by the lack of reliable data for comparative longitudinal studies, as there was little to no standardized data-gathering on leisure throughout most of human history.
 The lack of longitudinal studies has been remedied in the last few decades by recurring national surveys such as the General Household Survey in the United Kingdom (ongoing since 1971).
 In addition to surveys, an increasing number of studies have been focusing on qualitative methods of research (interviews).

+Simply having free time cannot be considered leisure, as unemployed people usually have a lot of free time, yet their lack of professional activity may throw them in a state of anomie, ennui.
+In general, a lot of people spend most of their free time consuming social media content and videos online in an addictive manner, despite the negative repercussions on mental health, indicating that constructive leisure must be learned.